ddotta/parquetize/README.md

 For more details, see [the documentation](https://ddotta.github.io/parquetize/) and [this vignette](https://ddotta.github.io/parquetize/articles/aa-conversions.html).

 ## Contribution

-This package is a simple wrapper of some very useful functions from the `haven`, `readr` and `arrow` packages.

 Feel welcome to contribute to add features that you find useful in your daily work.
 Ideas are welcomed in [the issues](https://github.com/ddotta/parquetize/issues).